LarsLott/EpisodeR/Vignettes/get_episode.md

 #> #   decline_episode_censored <dbl>
 ```

+The `get_episode` function considers measurement uncertainty in the
+measurement of the index variables.
+By doing so, `get_episode` function
+controls for overlapping uncertainty intervals (before the start of an
+episode and at the end of an episode).
+However, when not considering
+measurement uncertainty in the measurement of episodes, the cutoff point
+needs to be more demanding to reduce the risks of measurement error.
+User than should use the `get_episode_wo_CI` function form this package.

 By using the default values, users get the data.frame presented in Lott
 (2023).
 However, users are also able to customize the default parameters
 and use other V-Dem index variables than the Academic Freedom Index.